eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 ## CPU Resource

-CPU, as NET and RAM, is a very important system resource in the EOS blockchain.
-The system resource CPU provides processing power to blockchain accounts.
-When the blockchain executes a transaction it consumes CPU and NET, therefore sufficient CPU must be allocated to the payer account for transactions to complete.
+As NET and RAM, the CPU resource is a very important system resource in the EOS blockchain.
+The CPU system resource provides processing power to blockchain accounts.
+When the blockchain executes a transaction, it consumes CPU and NET.
+For transactions to complete, sufficient CPU must be allocated to the payer account.
 The amount of CPU an account has is measured in microseconds and it is referred to as `cpu bandwidth` on the `dune -- cleos get account` command output.

 ### How Is CPU Calculated

-When an account uses the rented CPU, the amount that can be used in one transaction is limited by predefine [maximum CPU](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-max-transaction-cpu-usage) and [minimum CPU](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-min-transaction-cpu-usage) limits.
-Transactions executed by the blockchain contain one or more actions, and each transaction must consume an amount of CPU which is in the limits defined by the aforementioned blockchain settings.
+When an account uses the rented CPU, the amount that can be used in one transaction is limited by predefined limits [maximum CPU](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-max-transaction-cpu-usage) and [minimum CPU](https://docs.eosnetwork.com/cdt/latest/reference/Classes/structeosio_1_1blockchain__parameters#variable-min-transaction-cpu-usage).
+Transactions executed by the blockchain contain one or more actions.
+Each transaction must consume an amount of CPU defined by the limits predefined by the previously mentioned blockchain settings.

-The blockchain calculates and updates the remaining resources, for the accounts which execute transactions, with each block, before each transaction is executed.
-When a transaction is prepared for execution, the blockchain makes sure the payer account has enough CPU to cover for the transaction execution.
+For accounts that execute transactions, the blockchain calculates and updates the remaining resources for each block before each transaction is executed.
+When a transaction is prepared for execution, the blockchain determines whether the payer account has enough CPU to cover the transaction execution.
 To calculate the necessary CPU, the node that actively builds the current block measures the time to execute the transaction.
-If the account has enough CPU the transaction is executed otherwise it is rejected.
+If the account has enough CPU, the transaction is executed; otherwise it is rejected.
 For technical details please refer to the following links:

 * [The CPU configuration variables](https://github.com/AntelopeIO/leap/blob/a4c29608472dd195d36d732052784aadc3a779cb/libraries/chain/include/eosio/chain/config.hpp#L66)
 * [The transaction initialization](https://github.com/AntelopeIO/leap/blob/e55669c42dfe4ac112e3072186f3a449936c0c61/libraries/chain/controller.cpp#L1559)